jason-wolfe/search-index-benchmark-game/README.md

 # Search Index Benchmark Game

 A set of standardized benchmarks for comparing the speed of various aspects of search engine technologies.

+This is useful both for comparing different libraries and as tooling for more easily and comprehensively comparing versions of the same technology.

 ## Getting Started